MANIKANDAN5700/t2020-21/README.md

-This contains 4 coding problems solution dne in c language
+This contains 4 coding problems solution done in c language